 Petrobrás currently expects natural gas to increase its share of Brazil’s final energy matrix to approximately12% by 2005.
 Demand is projected to increase from 12.6 MMcmd to over 70 MMcmd by 2005, a CAGR of approximately 33%.
 The chart below shows historical consumption in Brazil from 1982 to 1999 and projected cosumption to 2005.

 Brazilian Historical and Projected Natural Gas Consumption

+L:\shared\powerpoint\c\california\charts in section 2.ppt